Investing.com - The dollar ended the week sharply higher against

 The dollar strengthened against the yen, with USD/JPY climbing

 3.82% for the week to settle at 97.88, the largest weekly gain

 since December 2009.

-The dollar rallied after Fed Chairman Ben Bernanke said Wednesday
+The dollar rallied after Fed Chairman Ben Bernanke said the bank

-purchasing program by the end of 2013 and wind it down completely
+could begin slowing asset purchases by the end of 2013 and wind

 The bank said it expects the U.S. economy to grow between 2.3% and